When is the Best Time to Visit the Egyptian Pyramids in 2026?

 Best time of year to visit Egypt

-Egypt is a Mediterranean country that experiences various temperatures in its different regions.
-Therefore, Egypt can be widely classified into four different sections.
+Egypt is a Mediterranean country that experiences varying temperatures across its regions.
+Therefore, Egypt can be broadly divided into four sections.

 Visiting in summer (May to August)